1965 Jaguar-XKE Series 1 4.2 FHC

 |Engine #:||7E 2700-9|

 |Other 1:||Body Number: 4E 20908|

-During the E-Type’s restoration process, it has already been fully disassembled, and photo documented; it has been taken to bare metal, metal-worked on a rotisserie, then finished and will be repainted.
-All of the Coupe’s mechanical systems are being gone through and rebuilt to specification, and all brite work will be re-plated to that of a show-driver level quality.
-All mechanical components are being gone through including the electrical, cooling, fuel, and the hydraulic systems, with each brought back to their respective factory specifications.
-The engine, transmission, and rear end are being completely rebuilt, along with the carburetors, starter, and alternator.
-The Coupe’s radiator will be replaced, and it's gas tank will be epoxy-sealed and restored as well, along with the addition of a new stainless-steel exhaust system.
+During the E-Type’s restoration process, it was fully disassembled, and photo documented; it was taken to bare metal, metal-worked on a rotisserie, then finished and was repainted in Opalescent Golden Sand, with a complimenting Tan interior.
+We have also completed extensive work on the engine rebuild as well, and running smooth.
+All of the Coupe’s mechanical systems have been gone through and rebuilt to specification, and all brite work was re-plated to that of a Show-level quality.
+All mechanical components have been completely gone through including the electrical, cooling, fuel, and the hydraulic systems, with each brought back to their respective factory specifications.
+The engine, transmission, and rear end have been completely rebuilt, along with the carburetors, starter, and alternator.
+The Coupe’s radiator has been replaced, and it's gas tank has been epoxy-sealed and restored as well, along with the addition of a new stainless-steel exhaust system.

 The Series 1 4.2 is a very user friendly, sporty driver, and one of the most collectable of the E-Types.
 These are wonderful cars with a 4.2-liter engine with three SU carburetors and a fully synchronized transmission.
 Some of the features of this model are covered headlights, toggle switches, full instrumentation with styling and a design that was way ahead of its time with center console, and arm rests.
 Other features of this Series 1 are its steep windshield and tail lights, which are placed above the bumper line in the rear deck.
 Similarly, the parking lights are above the front bumper line in the front fenders.
 In 1964 when the 4.2 was tested, fuel consumption was rated road reported at 22 MPG and a top speed of 140 MPH.